holepunchto/bare/docs/context-keys.md

 The `Context` is published rather than any particular service derived from it, so that each addon can ask for what it needs without every service needing a key of its own.
 An addon that wants a `ConnectivityManager`, for example, derives one from this and pays a JNI hop for it.

 It must be a global reference, as the addon reading it runs on threads and at times the embedder does not control, and a local reference is only valid for the call it was made in.
 The destructor is where it is released, which ties its lifetime to the Bare process rather than to whichever call published it.
+It runs after the JavaScript environment has been destroyed, so it must do nothing but release the reference.

+The application context is published rather than an `Activity`, which comes and goes over the life of the process and so cannot be a key.

 ## Adding a key